-Screen Description Filter Table Filter Table INPUT FORWARD OUTPUT tests tests had Chain Lists the default chains along with any administratively configured chains, the "Add Chain," and the "Exit" options.
+Screen Description Filter Table Filter Table INPUT FORWARD OUTPUT test2 Add Chain Lists the default chains along with any administratively configured chains, the "Add Chain," and the "Exit" options.
 Chain Name Chain Name Save Cancel Only appears when "Add Chain" is selected.
 Entering the name of the chain adds the new chain's name to the "Filter Table," where you need to select the name of the new chain and define rules for the chain.
-Chain - chain_name Chain - test Delete Rules Exit Appears when a user-added chain is selected from the "Filter Table."
+Chain - chain_name Appears when a user-added chain is selected from the "Filter Table."
 The choices are "Delete," "Rules," "Exit."
 Delete Chain chain_name?
-Delete Chain ONLY_THIS_IP?
-Appears when a user-added chain is selected and the Delete option is chosen from the "Chain - chain_name" menu.A Chain - CHAIN_NAME Chain - INPUT Rules Exit Appears when a default chain is selected from the "Filter Table."
+Appears when a user-added chain is selected and the Delete option is chosen from the "Chain - chain_name " menu.A Chain - CHAIN_NAME Chain - INPUT Appears when a default chain is selected from the "Filter Table."
 The choices are "Edit," "Rules," and "Exit."

-Screen Description Edit Chain - INPUT Accept Drop Appears when a default chain is selected and the Edit option is chosen from the Chain - Chain_name menu.
+Screen Description Edit Chain - INPUT Appears when a default chain is selected and the Edit option is chosen from the Chain - Chain_name menu.
 Choices are "Accept" or "Drop."